Which General Staff Member Directs All Responses And Tactical Actions

 The Command Architecture: Where the Operations Section Chief Fits

-To understand the gravity of this position, one must first grasp the Incident Command System (ICS) or its more solid variant, the Incident Management Team (IMT).
-This standardized, on-scene, all-hazards approach provides a clear organizational framework to manage resources and coordinate multiple agencies.
+To understand the gravity of this position, one must first grasp the Incident Command System (ICS) or its more reliable variant, the Incident Management Team (IMT).
+Day to day, this standardized, on-scene, all-hazards approach provides a clear organizational framework to manage resources and coordinate multiple agencies.
 At its apex is the Incident Commander (IC), the ultimate authority and overall strategist, responsible for setting objectives, approving plans, and ensuring the safety of all responders and the public.

 Directly supporting and executing the IC’s vision is the General Staff, typically comprising four sections:

 The Operations Section Chief is the head of the Operations Section.
-This is the important role that directs all tactical actions and responses.
-They are the doer, the implementer, the field general.
+This is the key role that directs all tactical actions and responses.
+They are the doer, the implementer, the field general Small thing, real impact.
+Which is the point..

 The Core Mandate: From Strategy to the Front Line